Azure/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 **Output Message**: This operation does not have a defined {0} response code.

-**Description**: There's extra response code defined in example file.
+**Description**: The specified response code is not defined in example file.

-**How to fix the violation**: Remove extra response code definition in example or correct it.
+**How to fix the violation**: Add response code to default, or add response code definition in the swagger.

 ### <a name="INVALID_RESPONSE_BODY" />INVALID_RESPONSE_BODY